 Include straightforward headers.

 Straightforward headers let your leads know exactly how to complete your form.
-Headers help avoid confusion and ensure your leads spend the minimum required time on your form.
+Headers help avoid confusion which speeds up the form-filling process.

 Examples of straightforward headers include: